freeverseio/laos-public-docs/api/write-queries/MintNFT.md

 ### Check Mint Status

-Use the `mintResponse` query with the `trackingId` to check the status of the mint operation.
+Use the `mintResponse` query with the `trackingId` to check the status of a mint operation.

 ```graphql
 query mintNFTResponse {